Fault-tolerant syndrome extraction in [[n,1,3]] non-CSS code family generated using measurements on graph states: Abstract

 \section{Abstract}

-The reliability of quantum computation critically depends on the performance of quantum error-correcting codes (QECCs), which can be severely degraded by hook errors that reduce the effective code distance.
-In this work, we construct a family of $[[n,1,3]]$ non-CSS QECCs to achieve fault-tolerant (FT) syndrome measurement, where $ 6 \leq n \leq 10$.
-We employ the bare-ancilla method of Muyuan Li \emph{et al.} to demonstrate fault tolerance in the presence of hook errors during syndrome extraction.
-We present a systematic protocol for generating these QECCs using graph codes.
-Using a custom lookup-table decoder, we simulate the code's performance under both anisotropic and circuit-level depolarizing noise.
+The reliability of quantum computation critically depends on the performance of quantum error-correcting codes (QECCs).
+Performance of QECCs can be severely degraded by hook errors, which effectively reduce the code distance.
+In this work, we construct a family of $[[n,1,3]]$ non-CSS QECCs, which are fault-tolerant (FT) against noisy syndrome measurements.
+We employ the bare-ancilla method of Muyuan Li \emph{et al.} to demonstrate fault tolerance against hook errors during syndrome extraction.
+We present a systematic protocol for generating these QECCs using graph codes and propose a family of $[[n,1,3]]$ codes that preserve the fault-tolerant properties of the bare ancilla codes.
+We use a custom lookup-table decoder and simulate the code's performance under both anisotropic and circuit-level depolarizing noise.
 Our results reveal a trade-off in performance with respect to the code rate and identify optimized codes under these noise models.
-We benchmark our results against the infamous flag-qubit method of Chao \emph{et al.}.
-Notably, we introduce a code with improved code rate while maintaining the same distance as the work of Muyuan Li \emph{et al.} Our approach facilitates the identification and construction of a family of distance three FT non-CSS QECCs.
+We benchmark our results against the flag-qubit method of Chao \emph{et al}.
+Notably, we report a new bare ancilla code with improved code rate while maintaining the same distance compared to the bare code used in the work of Muyuan Li \emph{et al.}

 \keywords{Fault Tolerance, Non-CSS Quantum codes, Hook Errors, Bare Ancilla, Flag error correction.}